-Approved by the Government, combined authorities are granted funding and decision-making powers from Westminster for their regions.
+Approved by the Government, combined county authorities are granted funding and decision-making powers from Westminster for their regions.
 This is called devolution, bringing together a wide range of different organisations and local leaders because they see the great potential it offers for improving our area, our communities, and enriching the lives of local people who live and work in our region.

 In November 2022, a devolution deal was agreed by the four upper tier councils of Derbyshire County Council, Nottinghamshire County Council, Derby City Council and Nottingham City Council.